Adaptive Relaxation based Non-Conservative Chance Constrained Stochastic MPC: Case study

 The objective function is formulated as in~\cite{ghosh2023adaptive,ghosh2022effects}, and is given by,

 where ${R_{\text{NC}}}$ is the non-coincident demand charge (NCDC) rate charged on the maximum grid import during the prediction horizon.
 Similarly, ${R_{\text{OP}}}$ is the on-peak demand charge (OPDC) rate, charged on the maximum grid import between $16$:$00$ and $21$:$00$ h, called on-peak (OP) hours of the prediction horizon, and $\mathbb{I}(t)$ represents indices of prediction horizon time-steps coinciding with the OP hours.
 Naturally, the indices of OP hours in the prediction horizon are a function of the starting time-step $t$ of the MPC prediction horizon. ${R_{\text{EC}}}$ is the energy charge rate and $\eta$ is the round-trip efficiency of the BESS accounting for BESS losses.
 After the net load for the entire month is realized, the monthly NCDC is computed based on maximum load demand from the grid during the month, while the monthly OPDC is computed based on maximum load demand between $16$:$00$ and $21$:$00$~h of all days of the month.
-The predefined parameters of the MG for the MPC are shown in Table~\ref{parameters} and a block diagram of the MG operational framework is shown in Fig.~\ref{MPC_framework}.
-Note that the one step controllability in Assumption~\ref{assumption_3}(b) is relaxed for the case study for realistic simulations.
-The satisfaction of Assumption~\ref{assumption_3}(a) is ensured by modest care in choosing $\gamma$ which adjusts the rate of $h(t)$ update.
+The predefined parameters of the MG for the OA-SMPC operation are shown in Table~\ref{parameters} and a block diagram of the MG operational framework is shown in Fig.~\ref{MPC_framework}.
+Note that the one step controllability in Assumption~\ref{assumption_control_inputs}(b), and ideal control policy in Assumption~\ref{assumption_ideal_control_policy} is relaxed for the case study for realistic simulations.
+The satisfaction of Assumption~\ref{assumption_control_inputs}(a) is ensured by choosing a sufficiently large $\gamma_i$ which constrains the rate of $h_i(t)$ increase depending on the available control input power to satisfy~\eqref{eq_3}.
+Note that due to Assumption \ref{assumption_post_process}(a), in our case study, the risk of violation of Assumption~\ref{assumption_control_inputs}(a) can only arise when $h_i(t)$ increases.\footnote{The maximum absolute forecast uncertainty throughout the year for the case study is 261 kW, which still is lesser than half of the BESS power capacity of 700 kW.
+Thus, even in the case where Assumption~\ref{assumption_post_process}(a) is relaxed, and the BESS is set up to handle all the uncertainty until reaching the physical limits, the practical viability of Assumption~\ref{assumption_control_inputs}(a) is reinforced.}